decentraland/documentation/content/creator/sdk7/2d-ui/ui-positioning.md

 **📔 Note**: In properties that support both numbers and strings, to set the value in pixels, write a number.
 To set these fields as a percentage of the parent's measurements, write the value as a string that ends in "%", for example `10 %`.
 You can also set a pixel value as a string by ending the string in `px`, for example `200px`.

 When values are expressed as a percentage, they're always in relation to the parent's container.
 If the entity has no parents, then the value is a percentage of the whole screen.
 If values are expressed in pixels, they are absolute, and not affected by the parent's scale.

+**📔 Note**: For the `auto` width/height to work, the following rules apply:
+- The UiTransform that uses width/height as “auto” should have `alignSelf`: `“center”`/`“flex-start”`/`“flex-end”` OR `positionType: “absolute”`
+- If the UiTransform of a child use `positionType: “absolute”`, the parent won’t adapt to its size/position
+- If the UiTransform of a child uses any position overwrite, the parent won’t adapt to its size/position
 {{< /hint >}}

 These other properties are also available to adjust size in a more advanced way: